-The use of any University trademark by student organizations or groups or any third party (unless approved by the University) must be approved in writing by the President or his or her designee prior to production of each item.
+The use of any University trademark by student organizations or groups or any third party (unless approved by the University) must be approved in writing by the Office of Integrated Marketing and Public Relations or his or her designee prior to production of each item.
 The use of the University's trademarks on consumer goods produced, ordered or sold by units of the University must be approved in writing by the President or his or her designee prior to production of each item.
 Items include, but are not limited to, brochures, binders, T-shirts, coffee mugs, tickets, balloons, uniforms, booths and exhibits.
 Written approval is required for each specific use.